String topology of finite groups of Lie type

-With the above dictionary in place, the rest of the paper will be formulated in the context of homotopy fixed points on $\ell$--compact groups.
+With the above dictionary in place, the rest of the paper is formulated in terms of homotopy fixed points on $\ell$--compact groups.
 Via \eqref{lie} and \eqref{lietype}, our results then imply results about finite groups of Lie type in any characteristic $p \neq \ell$.
-The space $BG^{h\sigma}$ is also quite interesting for general $\ell$--compact groups $BG$ and self-maps $\sigma$ not coming from algebraic groups and Steinberg endomorphisms, and is often known to be an ``exotic'' $\ell$--local finite group, in the sense of \cite{BLO03jams}, although such results so far build on case-by-case considerations; see \cite[Thm.~4.5]{LO02} \cite[Thm.~A]{BM07}.
-We emphasise that the group $\Out(BG) \isom \Out(\bbD_G)$ can be described explicitly, just as in the Lie group case, with the main structural difference being that $\Z_\ell$ has a lot more units than $\Z$.
-The calculation of $\Out(\bbD)$ is reduced to the case where $\bbD$ is simple and simply connected in \cite[\S8.4]{AG09}, and the results in these cases are tabulated in \cite[Thm.~13.1]{AGMV08}.
-See also \cite{JMO92, JMO95} for earlier work.
+The space $BG^{h\sigma}$ is also quite interesting for general $\ell$--compact groups $BG$ and self-maps $\sigma$ not arising from algebraic groups and Steinberg endomorphisms, and is often known to be an ``exotic'' $\ell$--local finite group, in the sense of \cite{BLO03jams}, although such results so far build on case-by-case considerations (see \cite[Thm.~4.5]{LO02} \cite[Thm.~A]{BM07}).
+We also note that for $\sigma = \psi^1 = \id$, the homotopy fixed point space $BG^{h\sigma}$ agrees with the free loop space $LBG$.
+Thus, in view of the equivalence $BG^{h\psi^q} \homot B \G( \F_q)\lcom$ afforded by equivalences \eqref{lie} and \eqref{lietype}, we may think of the free loop space $LBG$ as a ``finite group of Lie type over the field of one element.''